 NOTE: I’m super excited to announce that I was picked the winner of the Sassool Grocery Challenge!
 Read the official announcement here.
 A big “Thank you!” to Mounir Saleh and the Sassool team for choosing my dish to be featured in both Sassool locations for the month of January!

-A few weeks ago I was invited to Sassool Mediterranean Cafe in Cary, North Carolina to visit their new grocery and retail section, and pick out a few items using a complimentary $25 gift card.
+Back in November I was invited to Sassool Mediterranean Cafe in Cary, North Carolina to visit their new grocery and retail section, and pick out a few items using a complimentary $25 gift card.
 Then using at least three items from the Sassool market, develop a delicious recipe to be entered in the Sassool Grocery Challenge, where I will be competing against eight other Triangle-area bloggers.
 Mounir Saleh (the owner of Sassool) will create and taste each dish and select his favorite.
 The winner’s dish will be featured for the month of January at both Sassool locations (they also have a Raleigh location), listing the winning blogger’s name!

 I’d never been to Sassool before, and was curious what I might find.
 I’m not really familiar with Lebanese food so I was excited to try something new.